rainbowsend/TIE-GCM-PDAF/README.md

 This NCAR HAO TIE-GCM fork was created at the Institute for Geodesy and Geoinformation (University of Bonn) by the Group of Astronomical, Physical, and Mathematical Geodesy.

-This fork includes modification to combine TIE-GCM 3.0 with the parallel data assimilation framework (PDAF).
+This fork includes modifications to combine TIE-GCM 3.0 with the parallel data assimilation framework (PDAF).

 # Main modifications
 * PDAF integration (must be enabled by using `-DUSEPDAF` preprocessor flag)
 * using `mpi_f08`
-* some additional consitency checks/limits
+* some additional consistency checks/limits
-* some variables are no longer hard coded, so they can be perturbed
+* some variables are no longer hard-coded, so they can be perturbed
 * alternative makefile

 # Installation